 If your daily exercise routine is too strenuous, tone it down.
-Make sure to do light stretches and breathing exercises that increases blood flow.
+Make sure to do light stretches and breathing exercises that increases blood flow which help provide period pain relief.
 Yoga and meditation are great stress relievers.
 Exercise is an instant endorphin booster and we sure could use some happy hormones during that time of the month.

 Rather than dreading your period, all you need to do is take care of yourself and plan your work around your uterus so that neither you nor your work has to suffer.
 We have a whole list of articles from experts about how you can deal with your period pain.
 You can read them here.